Delay a period

 Health Library- Women’s Health

-What are the different ways to delay a period?
+How to delay a period.
 For one reason or another, sometimes women will wish to delay a period.
 The monthly nuisance of menstruation is a fact of life that most women are used to.
 For some, periods are light and painless.
 For others, they are severe and debilitating, with labour-like cramps, heavy bleeding, diarrhoea and faintness.
 For most, it’s probably somewhere in the middle.
 But for all women who menstruate, it’s an inconvenience and requires a certain level of thought and planning.
 Of course, women just get on with things and do what must be done, as they have for millennia.
-Request a medical certificate But when a big event like a wedding, exam or a much-anticipated holiday crops up, and a period is due slap-bang in the middle of it, it can be particularly frustrating- it may [...]
+Request a medical certificate But when a big event like a wedding, exam or a much-anticipated holiday crops up, and a period is due slap-bang in the middle of it, it can be particularly frustrating- it may affect how a woman [...]

 By |June 1st, 2017|Categories: Women's Health, Delay a period|